 Starting in 2016, the Nora Plant began treating material from a variety of dumps from the surrounding district and commissioned the plant in February 2016.
 In August 2016, it began processing material from selectively mined shallow pits at the Berta mine itself.
 As such, the operation has not reached commercial production, with delays in receiving operating permits for the Berta mine site contributing to its inability to do so.
-The Company announced in December 2016 that it was proceeding to install crushing and leaching facilities at the Berta mine site in order to enable pregnant leach solution to be trucked to the Nora Plant.
-In March 2017, the Company announced that the installation of the heap leaching and crushing facilities was nearing completion with leaching of copper anticipated by the end of March 2017 and trucking of the pregnant leach solution to the Nora Plant thereafter.
-The Nora Plant is currently being expanded from 3000t/yr (6.6m lb/yr) to 4,800t/yr (10.6m lb/yr) copper cathode capacity.
+The Company announced in December 2016 that it was proceeding to install crushing and leaching facilities at the Berta mine site in order to enable PLS to be trucked to the Nora Plant.
+In March 2017, the Company announced that the installation of the heap leaching and crushing facilities was nearing completion with leaching of copper anticipated by the end of March 2017 and trucking of the PLS to the Nora Plant thereafter.